aeternity/protocol/GOSSIP.md

 When it is reached, the node will still accept inbound connections, but they will be closed right after responding to the first ping.
 This is a soft limit to allow nodes to join the cluster even if the trusted nodes inbound limit has been reached.
-In addition, this prevent a node, in particular a trusted node, to have so much inbound connections that it cannot reach its number of outbound connections; a guaranteed number of outbound connection is crucial for proper propagation of new blocks.
+In addition, this prevents a node, in particular a trusted node, to have so much inbound connections that it cannot reach its number of outbound connections; a guaranteed number of outbound connection is crucial for proper propagation of new blocks.
 For all nodes to reach their established number of